Skip to main content

 Travel Tips

 Cultural Respect: Dress modestly when visiting churches—cover shoulders and knees.
-Avoid loud conversations on public transport.
+Avoid loud conversations on ferries and in restaurants.
 Greet shopkeepers with 'Buongiorno' before browsing.
-Never swim near villa properties or private docks along the lake.
+Don't photograph villa interiors without permission; respect private property boundaries along the shoreline.

 When to Visit